 The Youth Music Ensemble is made up of youth in the church who sing or play musical instruments for special times during worship services throughout the year, especially for Holy Week and Christmas.
 The Music Director assembles this group and can be contacted by anyone interested in participating.

 St. Martin’s Acolyte ministry is made up of members of the parish who volunteer their time and talent to serve during the liturgy by carrying the processional crosses, torches, banners and flags.
-The acolytes assist the clergy throughout the service and help lead and define the tone of worship for the community.
+The acolytes assist the clergy throughout the service and help define the tone of worship for the community.
 Our program is open to all church members from 5th grade through adulthood.
 Acolytes must be baptized.
 If they have not been confirmed, we encourage them to consider confirmation as a vital step in their development as Christians.
 Training sessions are held at various times throughout the year.